Understanding Sample Rate in Audacity

 4. Click "OK" to save the changes.

-This setting will apply to all new projects you create in Audacity, but won't affect existing projects.
+This setting will apply to all new projects you create in Audacity but won't affect existing ones.

-You can also change the sample rate when exporting your audio:
+You can also adjust the sample rate when exporting your audio:

 1. Go to "File" > "Export" > "Export Audio".